kywark/example-sensitive-audio-lesson-syndicalism/pages/lesson-introduction-and-overview-instructor-.md

 using HTML or markdown.
 Do not modify this file above this line -->
 # Lesson Introduction and Overview (Instructor)

-This project is an example <strong>asynchronous</strong> classroom lesson informed by AudiAnnotate's ["Presenting Sensitive Audio Using AudiAnnotate" lesson](https://hipstas.github.io/AudiAnnotate/lessonplan.html), both created by Bethany Radcliff and Kylie Warkentin.
+This project is an example <strong>asynchronous classroom lesson</strong> informed by AudiAnnotate's ["Presenting Sensitive Audio Using AudiAnnotate" lesson](https://hipstas.github.io/AudiAnnotate/lessonplan.html), both created by Bethany Radcliff and Kylie Warkentin.
 Students will work with the ["'Criminal Syndicalism' Case, McComb, Mississippi (Side 1)" recording](https://hrc.contentdm.oclc.org/digital/collection/p15878coll1/id/37/rec/1) from the [John Beecher Sound Recordings Collection](https://hrc.contentdm.oclc.org/digital/collection/p15878coll1) at the [University of Texas's Harry Ransom Center](https://www.hrc.utexas.edu) throughout the course of the lesson.

 To use this project as a lesson, students will navigate to [the project page](https://kywark.github.io/example-sensitive-audio-lesson-syndicalism/) and, starting with "1.
 Considering ‘Criminal Syndicalism’ Audio," complete each step and the activities listed therein chronologically.
-Instructors should complete all the steps listed in the ["Before the Lesson"](#Before) and read through the full outline of the lesson below (["Beecher Criminal Syndicalism Case, McComb, Mississippi (Side 1) Educational Use Case Sample Lesson Plan (1 hour)"](#Beecher)).
-Though this introduction has been written with the instructor(s) in mind, each activity is written to address students directly.
+Instructors should complete all the steps listed in the ["Before the Lesson"](#Before) and read through the [full outline of the lesson](#Beecher) below.
+Though this introduction has been written with the instructor(s) in mind, each activity is written to prompt students firectly.
 After students complete all the steps in this project, instructors will upload student annotations to AudiAnnotate in their own project (see ["Adding Student Work to AudiAnnotate"](#Adding) for steps on how to do so).

 For additional resources regarding working with sensitive audio in the classroom, see ["Additional Resources"](#Additional) at the bottom of the page.

+---

 ## Before the Lesson<a name="Before"></a>

-### 1. About the Audio:
+### About the Audio
 In this lesson, students will be working with the ["'Criminal Syndicalism' case, McComb, Mississippi (Side 1)"](https://hrc.contentdm.oclc.org/digital/collection/p15878coll1/id/37/rec/1) from the [John Beecher Sound Recordings Collection](https://hrc.contentdm.oclc.org/digital/collection/p15878coll1) at the [University of Texas’s Harry Ransom Center](https://www.hrc.utexas.edu).

 <strong>Though this information is reproduced above [the recording]() in this project, we recommend instructor(s) share the following information about the audio with students in advance of the lesson so students may be better prepared to work with the sensitive material or express any discomfort that may prevent them from engaging with the lesson.</strong>

 <strong>Recording Description:</strong> This recording was recorded October 19, 1964 by John Beecher and his wife, Barbara.
 The recording begins with John Beecher and members of the Council of Federated Organizations (COFO) meeting with Black high school students and their parents after these students were released from jail in McComb, Mississippi on charges of criminal syndicalism, in which it seems the students have been falsely accused of damaging property by throwing a brick.
 Beecher speaks with the group about the importance of voting and fighting for equal treatment in the voting process.
 A white arrested member of COFO discusses how his experience in jail was different than that of the Black students, how he was released without bond, and that his release was sooner.
 The students discuss the conditions in the jail and the treatment by policemen and guards.
 The parents of the students discuss how they were given limited interaction with their children, and how officers made visits a challenge.